Steve Foster (baseball)

 Steven Eugene Foster Jr. (born August 16, 1966) is an American former professional baseball player and coach.
 He played in Major League Baseball (MLB) as a right-handed pitcher for the Cincinnati Reds from 1991 to 1993.
 Foster was the pitching coach for the Colorado Rockies from 2015 to 2021.
 Following the 2021 season, Foster took a different position with the Rockies—director of pitching—to spend more time with his family.

 High school and college

-Foster was born in Dallas, Texas and attended DeSoto High School in DeSoto, Texas where he played football and basketball as well as baseball.
-He amassed a 44–4 record and twice earned All-State honors pitching at DeSoto High, and led his team to the second State Championship in school history his senior year.
+Foster was born in Dallas, Texas and attended DeSoto High School in DeSoto, Texas, where he played football,basketball as well as baseball.
+He amassed a 44–4 record and twice earned All-State honors pitching at DeSoto High, and led his team to the second State Championship in school history in his senior year.
 He attended nearby Blinn College for a year before transferring to the University of Texas at Arlington.
 He earned Southland Conference Pitcher of the Year honors for UTA in 1988.
 He also earned a Bachelor of Science degree from the University of Wisconsin-Stevens Point in 1998 while serving as an assistant coach with the baseball team (1997–1998).